anthony-aylward/ucsd-bioinf-labs/README.md

   - model organisms

 ## Second Aim
-Populate a database with information on faculty and their salient features, perhaps in .csv or .json format
+Populate a database with information on faculty and their salient features, perhaps in .csv or .json format.